memgraph/orb/docs/view-default.md

 Here you can use your original properties to indicate which ones represent your node coordinates (`node.getData().posX`, `node.getData().posY`).
 All you have to do is return a `IPosition` that requires 2 basic properties: `x` and `y` (`{ x: node.getData().posX, y: node.getData().posY }`).

+### Property `layout`

+If you want to use one of the predefined layouts (hierarchical (tree), grid, circular...) you can specify the optional property `layout`.
+Simulation physics are ignored when a layout is applied.
+There is no layout applied by default.

+#### Property `type`

+You can specify the desired layout using the `type` property that can have one of the following values:

+- `hierarchical` - a tree-like layout style that tries to portrait graph nodes in a hierarchy

+- `circular` - arranges the nodes of the graph in a circle

+- `grid` - a layout where nodes are aligned in rows and columns

+#### Property `options`

+Each layout type has its own option list you can tweak in order to change the layout behaviour.

+- `hierarchical`
+  - `orientation` - The tree orientation that could be whether `vertical` (by default) or `horizontal`
+  - `reversed` - Whether the orientation is reversed.
+Default orientation is top-bottom for vertical and left-right for horizontal which is reversed when this property is set to `true`.
+Disabled by default `false`

+- `circular`
+  - `radius` - Radius of the circle in relativa units.

 ### Property `render`